-At organizational level, information systems benefits range from improved productivity (Organization for Economic Co-operation and Development, 2003: 38) to user innovativeness(DeLone & McLean, 2003), better supplier management, and expanded market-share based on enhanced competitive advantage.
+At organizational level, system benefits range from improved productivity (OECD, 2003) to user innovativeness (DeLone & McLean, 2003), better supplier management, and expanded market-share based on enhanced competitive advantage.
 As the organization bags these gains, managers' expectations increase and they invariably recommend system modifications that improve overall delivery.
 Calls for modification come from user quarters too as users' expectations grow.
 In some cases, the users' innovativeness - creating and trying out new ideas in their work (DeLone & McLean, 2003:20) - result in new innovations that are passed on to the IT department for exploration and subsequent adoption.
 This study proposes that 'net benefits' and 'user innovativeness' influence system quality in the direction shown in Figure 2.4.

 User innovativeness when using information systems is quite pertinent in the e-School environment, particularly because of the novelty of e-School applications and the need to integrate these applications into the curriculum using suitable pedagogies.
 The act of innovation in an organization may start at user level and is based on the absorptive capacity of the individual users (Deng, Doll & Cao, 2008).
-A stream of innovations communicated within the user-network is often required to infuse improvement in the system (Von Hippel, 2005), which may suggest that innovation drives the improvement of IS quality.
+A stream of innovations communicated within the user-network is often required to infuse improvement in the system (Hippel, 2002), which may suggest that innovation drives the improvement of IS quality.
 Open Source (OS) software is living proof of the success of a user-innovation network.
-Users of Open Source software innovations and infuse them in software, resulting in upgrades and improved services (Von Hippel, 2005:64).
+Users of Open Source software innovate and freely reveal their innovations to members of the network who integrate the various innovations and infuse them in software, resulting in upgrades and improved services (Hippel, 2002:3).
 In an e-School, users (students, teachers, administrative staff, and community members) have various knowledge bases that can support innovation during the integration of the information system into the curriculum.
 If properly documented, such an innovation can act as an effective resource for improving the e-School system.